 1) Omicho Market

 If you’re coming from Kanazawa Station, it’s about a 15-minute walk, or a quick hop on the loop bus to Musashigatsuji / Omi-cho Market.
-Aim to arrive earlier in the morning if you can – opening times vary by stall, but most are roughly 9.00am to 4.00pm or 5.30pm.
+Aim to arrive earlier in the morning if you can – opening times vary by stall, but most are roughly 9-5 ish.

 2) Nagamachi Samurai District